alexlhf/peacelam-project/readme.txt

 2. Click Download ZIP to download compressed project file from GitHub

-3. Save the zip file to a temporary folder
+3. Save the zip file to a temporary folder, then uncompress the zip file.
+Then, rename the parent folder from peacelam-project-master to COMP5134_Project

 4. Select File->Import->General->Existing Projects to Workspace in Eclipse